18F/join.tts.gsa.gov/pages/positions/pif-outreach-and-marketing-lead.md

 To qualify for this role, you must have one year of specialized experience equivalent to the GS-{{ page.gs_level | minus: 1 }} in the Federal service.
 Specialized experience is:

-- Ability to plan and execute marketing focused events
-- Experience crafting storytelling copy including online media, video and print materials used for the purpose of advertising or marketing
+- Experience crafting storytelling copy including online media, video and print materials used for the purpose of advertising or marketing.
-- Using varying marketing tools and techniques tailored to each audience to communicate and tell stories
+- Provides advice and leadership in a variety of highly complex assignments, which include marketing, advertising, public relations, research, content development, planning and management of outreach activities.
+- Develops and implements integrated content marketing plans based on best practices.
+Must possess experience mapping marketing to a tailored target audience, creating marketing plans, and building strategy, objectives and tactics to support such plans.
+- Utilizes data analytics and applies data to evaluate the effectiveness of Outreach tactics in support of strategies and goals.
+Recommends actions to course correct deficiencies in a timely manner.
-- Managing a variety of relationships, such as internal, stakeholders, clients, or users
+- Managing a variety of relationships, such as internal, stakeholders, clients, or users.
+- Plans, organizes, and directs collaborative initiatives to develop, maintain, and foster one brand vision and a cohesive voice.
+- Ensures marketing, branding, and outreach initiatives map back to the financial stability of a program.
-- Exhibiting strong program management skills; able to manage and execute on multiple projects simultaneously.
+- Exhibits program management skills; able to manage and execute on multiple projects simultaneously.
+- Experience navigating highly ambiguous or uncertain situations to deliver results.

 For each job on your resume, provide: